appcelerator-forks/m1ga.pusteblume/README.md

 Tested and compiled with Appcelerator Titanium SDK 3.5.0 GA and Android 5

-If you prefere a native wrapper have a look at https://github.com/martinchodev/Diaspora-Native-WebApp
+If you prefer a native html wrapper app have a look at https://github.com/Diaspora-for-Android/diaspora-android

+---

+This is not a webview/html app.
+It will take the json output and display it in native UI elements.
+Since there is no API it may not work in future Diaspora versions.

 ---